-- Changes may still be made to the proposed curriculum before delivery commences. - Aims are the overarching intentions of the course or programme and what learners should learner derived from these and articulate clear measures which help to determine if the aims have been n - Objectives are brief statements that describe what learners will be expected to learn by Bootcamps.
-The Provider objectives will be different from the learner and linked to the quality of the outcomes when attending a Skills Bootcamp.
+- Changes may still be made to the proposed curriculum before delivery commences. - Aims are the overarching intentions of the course or programme and what learners should Learning outcomes/objectives are derived from these and articulate clear measures which help to det Objectives are brief statements that describe what learners will be expected to learn by the E The Provider objectives will be different from the learner and linked to the quality of the Skills Bootelearners have the best possible outcomes when attending a Skills Bootcamp.